thealmarques/react-native-infinite-carousel/README.md

 ## How it works

 The component has the following props
-* Urls - Array of image URLs
+* Urls - Array containing the urls of the images

 If the image array is greater than one then there will be possible to slide through images showing at the same time a slider container informing the user of the selected image.